-If you're thinking of buying a telescope or binoculars for use in observing the August 21, 2017, solar eclipse across America, the links on this page will point you in the right direction.
+If you're thinking of buying a telescope or binoculars for use in observing the October 14, 2023, and/or April 8, 2024, solar eclipses, the links on this page will point you in the right direction.
 First, though, here are some important things to keep in mind:

-- You don't need a telescope or binoculars to see the total eclipse.
-Many experienced eclipse observers will tell you that nothing beats the naked-eye view of a totally eclipsed Sun, with the jet-black silhouette of the Moon ringed by the pearly white solar corona in a twilight-blue sky with sunset colors all around the horizon.
+- You don't need a telescope or binoculars to see a total solar eclipse.
+Many experienced eclipse observers will tell you that nothing beats the naked-eye view of the totally eclipsed Sun, with the jet-black silhouette of the Moon ringed by the pearly white solar corona in a twilight-blue sky with bright planets and stars shining and sunset colors all around the horizon.

-- Except during totality, when the Sun's bright face is completely blocked by the Moon, it is never safe to look directly at the Sun through a telescope or binoculars.
-During the partial phases of the eclipse, you must secure a special-purpose solar filter over the front of your optics before aiming at the Sun.
+- Except during totality, when the Sun's bright face is completely blocked by the Moon, it is not safe to look directly at the Sun through an unfiltered telescope or binoculars.
+During the partial phases of any solar eclipse, and at all times during an annular eclipse, you must secure a special-purpose solar filter over the front of your optics before aiming at the Sun.

 Buyer's Guides